Back to Blog

 Expanded data matching

-The ATO is acquiring detailed property management records from property management software companies, covering approximately 2.3 million user records over a seven-year period (2018-19 to 2025-26).
+The ATO is acquiring detailed property management records from property management software companies, covering around 2.3 million landlords a year across the financial years from 2018-19 to 2025-26.
 The data includes property owner identification, transaction details, account balances, income, and expenses for both residential and commercial properties.

 In plain English: the ATO can now cross-reference what your property manager reports with what you declare on your tax return.
 If you’re under-reporting rental income or over-claiming deductions, they’ll see it.